nmg008/Python_Portfolio/README.md

 # Garnett_Python_Portfolio
 This is the portfolio of python code that I learned during BISC 450C.
+I have learned how interesting it is to see the various ways coding and programming can be used in real world situations and even tackle biological challeneges.
+This is my second class to take with Dr. VDB, and it has been just as rewarding as the first.
+I have learned valuable skills in coding and problem-solving.
+I am excited to utilize these thorughout my future studies.

 ## Analyzing Patient Data